 Mortgage Brokers sometimes need a bond to protect their clients.
-These bonds guarantee that the broker will comply with all applicable rules and regulations.
-If they violate any rules or regulations, a client can make a claim against the mortgage bond for damages.
+They guarantee that the broker will comply with all applicable rules and regulations.
+If they violate any rules or regulations, a client can make a claim for damages.

-Because brokers are responsible for paying bond claims in full, the broker’s assets are at risk.
-A bond is a signed pledge to put up personal and corporate assets in the event of a claim.
+Because brokers are responsible for paying claims in full, the broker’s assets are at risk.
+It’s a signed pledge to put up personal and corporate assets in the event of a claim.
 The best practice a broker should take while conducting business is to act with due diligence at all times, and to not make reckless mistakes that lead to a claim.

-If this is the bond you need, download and submit the application below.
+If this is the one you need, download and submit the application below.
 All applicants will receive a response within one business day.
-Still not sure what type of bond is right for your business?
+Still not sure what type is right for your business?
 Contact us at (866) 207-5520 or email our team for assistance.